Patient education: Asthma inhaler techniques in adults (Beyond the Basics)

 Metered dose inhalers (MDIs) are used to deliver a variety of inhaled medications, including quick relief bronchodilators such as albuterol, Proventil, Ventolin, and controller medicines such as glucocorticoids (Flovent HFA, QVAR, and others).
-You deliver the medication by pushing down on a canister (picture 1).
+You deliver the medication by pushing down on the canister (picture 1).

 HFA inhalers — The metered dose inhaler canister contains the medicine and other products that help to deliver the medicine to the lungs.
 The chemical used to deliver medication in most metered dose inhalers was changed to hydrofluoroalkane (HFA) in about 2008.
-Previously, inhalers contained a chemical (chlorofluorocarbon) known to damage the ozone layer.
+Previously, inhalers contained a chemical (chlorofluorocarbon) that is known to damage the ozone layer.

 HFA devices may have a different taste compared to the previous inhalers, and the spray may feel softer.
 However, this does not mean the medicine is not reaching your lungs.